ericbdaniels/blog/_posts/2021-03-14-dash-packaging.md

 ---
-title: "Packing a Dash App with PyFladesk and PyInstaller"
+title: "Packaging a Dash App with PyFladesk and PyInstaller"
 description: "Turn your Dash App into a stand alone desktop application"
 layout: post
 toc: true